hed-standard/hed-specification/docs/source/08_HED_ontology.md

 include them in the ontology.
 However, these columns do not impact the HED schema.

 #### 8.1.4.4.
-Spreadsheet <--> Mediawiki
+Spreadsheet <--> MediaWiki

-Each non-blank line in a HED Mediawiki file corresponds to a single HED entity such as a HED tag.
+Each non-blank line in a HED MediaWiki file corresponds to a single HED entity such as a HED tag.
 Similarly, each row in a HED spreadsheet file corresponds to a single HED entity.
 The fields of the HED MediaWiki format have a specific mapping to columns in a HED spreadsheet as illustrated in the following example: